johnniembugua/Api_call/README.md

-# api_call2
+# List of Users

-A new Flutter project.
+A Flutter application that makes api call to list only 5 users and align them to the center of the screen

 ## Getting Started